-The SPAI preconditioner is especially attractive in parallel computing due to the independent column wise computation.
+The SPAI preconditioner is especially attractive in parallel computing due to the independent column-wise computation.

-In order to improve the approximation quality similar pattern extension considerations as for the incomplete factorizations can be used.
+In order to improve the approximation quality, similar pattern-extension considerations as for the incomplete factorizations can be used.

-In any case, only matrix vector products are required for the application of the preconditioner.
+In any case, only matrix vector products are required for the application of the preconditioner, since PAx would be evaluated as P(Ax), i.e., two subsequent matrix vector products.